harrythegemini/GU-ANLY-580-FALL-2021/exams/course-policy-exam.md

 4. Lab particiption is required, and code must be checked in by 11:59PM on the day of the lab.

+5. Lab code is graded on a complete/incomplete scale.

-5. All course materials are found at [https://github.com/chrislarson1/ANLY-580-FALL-2021.git](https://github.com/chrislarson1/ANLY-580-FALL-2021.git).
+6. All course materials are found at [https://github.com/chrislarson1/ANLY-580-FALL-2021.git](https://github.com/chrislarson1/ANLY-580-FALL-2021.git).

-6. If I use a Windows operating system I should strongly consider installing VirtualBox such that I can interact with the course on a unix system.
+7. If I use a Windows operating system I should strongly consider installing VirtualBox such that I can interact with the course on a unix based operating system.

-7. All of my submissions will be made by pushing code/exams/assignments to my own fork of the course repository.
+8. All of my submissions will be made by pushing code/exams/assignments to my own fork of the course repository.